-Before you return to work, talk to your employer.
-Discuss how you'll manage your new family responsibilities and work commitments.
+Before you start back (or start a new role), talk to your employer.
+Discuss how you would like to manage your family responsibilities and work commitments.

 If you've been with the same employer for at least 12 months, ask about flexible work arrangements.
-These could include working part-time instead of full-time or job sharing.
-You could ask to change your start or finish times, or work from home.
+These could include:

 For information about your rights when returning to work from leave, see the Human Rights Commission website.